Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 Knight nodded in agreement, and followed behind as Scrythcra started to point out the features and facilities that made this particular venue such a prime choice for the Interspecies Defense Symposium.
 But he couldn’t resist one last glance at the view of the city.

 That alone made this whole venture worthwhile.
 Everything after that point?
 Every step they were about to take in rebuilding the Dominion’s military structure and pushing back against the Hunters?
-That was the objective of course…
+That was the objective of course...

 But what was life if it was all work, without a healthy dose of beauty now and again?